mikaelri/ot-harjoitusty-/README.md

 ## Installation instructions
 Please note that you need to run the following commands inside the **quiz-app** folder.

-1. Install the dependencies and requirements with command
+1. Install the dependencies and requirements with command:
 ```
 poetry install
 ```
-or use the following if you get [Errno 2]:
+or use the following if you encounter error [Errno 2]:
 ```
 poetry install --no-root
 ```
-2. Create the database and initialize the questions for the quiz with command
+2. Create the database and initialize the questions for the quiz with command:
 ```
 poetry run invoke create
 ```

-3. Start the application with command
+3. Start the application with command:
 ```
 poetry run invoke start
 ```